-BP51 NRAs should ensure that the pricing of inputs to NGAaccess products (e.g. ducts) is in line with the pricing of the same product when used as inputs to legacy access products (copper).
+BP51 NRAs should ensure that the pricing of inputs to NGA-access products (e.g. ducts) is in line with the pricing of the same product when used as inputs to legacy access products (copper).

-products (e.g. unbundled fibre access/access to the terminating segment) is consistent with the pricing of legacy access products (copper) to set efficient incentives to invest.
+BP52: NRAs should ensure that the pricing of NGA-access products (e.g. unbundled fibre access/access to the terminating segment) is consistent with the pricing of legacy access products (copper), to set efficient incentives to invest.

-BP53 Regarding duct access the NRAs may consider several cost allocation rules.
+BP53 Regarding duct access the NRAs may consider several

+cost allocation rules.
 It could be based on the degree to which the duct infrastructure is occupied.
-This may be determined by e.g. the space taken up, the number of cables or the number of subscribers.24 the prices of NGA-based services on the basis of cost orientation they should consider whether to differentiate the risks borne by the SMP player in operating its NGA access network from other risks of its business.
+This may be determined by e.g. the space taken up, the number of cables or the number of subscribers.24

+BP54 Where NRAs decide that it is appropriate to regulate the prices of NGA-based services on the basis of cost orientation they should consider whether to differentiate the risks borne by the SMP player in operating its NGA access network from other risks of its business.
 The investment risk should be assessed by taking account of various factors of uncertainties for the time period considered relevant.
 This includes an assessment of the likely demand for NGA-based services (penetration) and the willingness to pay a pricing premium (ARPU) and how this develops through time.
 In case this assessment has identified an NGA-specific risk, it should be factored into the cost of capital.